Getting Started with Balti: A Beginner's Guide

 Part 5: Your Learning Strategy

-- Week 4+: Expand vocabulary and practice basic conversations.
+Expand vocabulary and practice basic conversations with native speakers.

 - Use the OpenBalti Dictionary to look up words and hear pronunciations

-- Practice with native speakers if possible—join our community
+- Practice with native speakers—join our growing community

-- Join our Learn section for structured lessons
+- Explore our Learn section for structured lessons and cultural insights

 Conclusion: Taking the Next Steps